 Local officials are grasping for a response, but it seems the longer you look at the problem, the bigger it gets.

-According to The Ohio Housing Finance Agency, Franklin’s median rent is rising faster than any other county in the state.
-Already, more than a quarter of Franklin County’s renters devote half or more of their paycheck to housing.
+According to The Ohio Housing Finance Agency, more than a quarter of Franklin County’s renters already devote half or more of their paycheck to housing.

 High rents aren't confined to Central Ohio, of course.
 But consider New York City: Its population is bigger than Columbus by a factor of 10.
 But in 2015, Columbus saw more than 18,000 evictions, only about 4,000 fewer than those filed in New York.

 While other Ohio counties have more evictions or a higher rate, every single one of Franklin County’s evictions—all 18,000 of them—move through one courtroom, making it the busiest in the state.